arkadeycns/De-Nile-Dreamers/README.md

 ## Setup Instructions

 ### Requirements
-To run this project, you need the required dependencies have been listed in the requirements.txt file.
+To run this project, the required dependencies have been listed in the requirements.txt file.

 You can create a virtual env and install the required libraries using the following command: